Natural Remedies for Costochondritis

 - Avoid strenuous activities.

-- Lastly make sure your teen gets plenty of rest.
+- Lastly, make sure your teen gets plenty of rest.

 - Using local heat or ice to relieve pain.

-- Avoiding unnecessary exercise or activities that make the symptoms worse; avoiding contact sports until there is improvement in symptoms, and then returning to normal activities only as tolerated.
+- Avoiding unnecessary exercise or activities that make the symptoms worse; avoiding contact sports until there is an improvement in symptoms, and then returning to normal activities only as tolerated.

-- You can put warm or cold pack on the sore area of your child to feel better.
+- You can put a warm or cold pack on the sore area of your child to feel better.

 If the chest pain is due to muscle strain your child should avoid weight lifting.

 In general, an anti-inflammatory diet can help transform your health while reducing both pain and inflammation in problems such as costochondritis.
 This type of diet is full of foods that contain antioxidants, vitamins, minerals, and essential fatty acids.

 - Green leafy vegetables like spinach or kale

 - Bok choy or other Brassica vegetables like cabbage or broccoli